 Such practices shall include, but not be limited to, the Feldenkrais Method; Reflexology; The Trager Approach; Ayurvedic Therapies, Rolf Structural Integration, Polarity or Polarity Therapy; Polarity Therapy Bodywork; Asian Bodywork Therapy that does not constitute massage as defined in this chapter; Acupressure; Jin Shin Do; Qi Gong; Tui Na; Shiatsu; Body-Mind Centering and Reiki.
 These exempt practitioners may use the terms ”bodywork”, ”bodyworker” and ”bodywork therapist” in their promotional literature.“

 As you can see, as per this definition Asian bodywork is not necessarily considered a massage.
-This means that although the state of Massachusetts has a licencing requirement for massage, Thai Massage practitioners may not need a licence.
+This means that although the state of Massachusetts has a licensing requirement for massage, Thai Massage practitioners may not need a license.

 The difference can be how you describe what you are doing.
-In many jurisdictions you need a licence if you call yourself a massage therapist.
+In many jurisdictions, you need a license if you call yourself a massage therapist.

-However if you practice a type of body work which is significantly different from “normal” massage, you can call it something else like “Thai body work”, or “Thai Yoga therapy”, or “assisted yoga”, or something along those lines, as long as you don’t use the word “massage”.
+However if you practice a type of bodywork that is significantly different from “normal” massage, you can call it something else like “Thai bodywork”, or “Thai Yoga therapy”, or “assisted yoga”, or something along those lines, as long as you don’t use the word “massage”.

 This is what the state of Massachusetts tells you to do in the actual law.
 So you are not skirting the law or hiding from the law, you are following the law.